DivineOmega/PhantomJS-Laravel-Testing/README.md

 you have done regular Laravel testing, you'll be happy to know that this package attempts to match its syntax as much as possible.

+**💡 NOTE: If you're starting a new project, I recommend using [Laravel Dusk](https://laravel.com/docs/master/dusk) instead.
+[PhantomJS development is being suspended](https://github.com/ariya/phantomjs/issues/15344) and will likely not receive any future updates.**

 ## Features

 * Identical syntax to standard Laravel testing code where possible